“There are inequalities in the order of grace, just as there are in the order of nature.

 Part of the tension I'm called to hold when in pain is to resist my impulse toward isolation; to stay connected with others.
 As a matter of humility, I must interact with others.
 I must stay connected to the material: food, faces.
 I have to acknowledge my own terrible need; I have to continue to give, even if all I have to give is my puny presence, even if I feel that I have and am nothing.

 For a well person to give is nice enough in its way, but for a person who's suffering to give is sublime.
 With the person complete in and of himself who doesn't need anything, the giving only goes in one direction.
 When the wounded person gives, there is a completion, a participation, a flow out and in, an exchange.
 We suffer, we beg, we share what little we have, and in the vulnerability, lo and behold, there is something for us.
 We get to be part of the feast.
 We get to eat, too.
 Even St. Maximilian Kolbe, who offered himself up to starve in another man's place at Auschwitz, got to "eat."
-Because you can be sure since the moment he died he has been sitting with the other martyrs, saints, and lovers of Christ at the very head of the banquet table.
+Because you can be sure that while he was starving to death, and every moment since, he has been sitting with the other martyrs, saints, and lovers of Christ at the very head of the banquet table.

 Christ draws us lonely people close; he has a whole constituent of lonely-hearts.
 We move through life not knowing, not quite daring to believe, and yet we believe anyway.